-The questions we will ask you about your sexual behavior and partners, recreational drug and alcohol use, your mental health or about stigma you may have faced may make you feel uneasy.
+It is possible that the questions about your experience in administering the CM intervention may make you feel uneasy.
 However, you do not have to answer any question that you do not want to and you can stop answering the questions at any time.